 The PAE has no business, so its operations are not interrupted by discovery requests, depositions, or trial proceedings.
 The PAE has no sales to lose and usually no employees to be bothered.
-It will typically just need to produce a publically available file and some licensing agreements.
+It will typically just need to produce a publicly available file and some licensing agreements.

 In contrast, the accused infringer will likely have documents, employees, and vast amounts of electronic documents relevant to the case that will need to be searched for, collected, reviewed, and produced to the PAE.

 Further, while the accused infringer has to hire specialized patent litigators to handle the litigation and pay their legal fees on an ongoing business, the PAE is likely represented on a contingency basis — it will only have to pay its lawyers if it wins the case.
 All this means that over the course of the litigation, the accused infringer’s bills go up and up while the PAE has no bills.